Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Introduction

-Control Lyapunov functions (CLFs)~\cite{ZA:83} are a well-established tool for designing stabilizing controllers for nonlinear systems.
-More recently, control barrier functions (CBFs)~\cite{PW-FA:07,ADA-SC-ME-GN-KS-PT:19} have been introduced as a tool to render a certain predefined set safe.
-If the system is control affine, the CLF and CBF conditions can be incorporated in a quadratic program (QP)~\cite{XX-PT-JWG-ADA:15,ADA-XX-JWG-PT:17} that can be efficiently solved online.
+\emph{Literature Review:} Control Lyapunov functions (CLFs)~\citep{ZA:83} are a well-established tool for designing stabilizing controllers for nonlinear systems.
+More recently, control barrier functions (CBFs)~\citep{PW-FA:07,ADA-SC-ME-GN-KS-PT:19} have been introduced as a tool to render a certain predefined set safe.
+If the system is control affine, the CLF and CBF conditions can be incorporated in a quadratic program (QP)~\citep{ADA-XX-JWG-PT:17} that can be efficiently solved online.
+Several recent works~\citep{WSC-DVD:21,PO-JC:19-cdc,MFR-APA-PT:21,PM-JC:23-csl} study the feasibility of such CLF-CBF QP, as well as different explicit control designs based on it.
 However, this design assumes complete knowledge of the dynamics and safe set.
 Several recent papers have proposed alternative formulations of the CLF-CBF QP for systems with uncertainty or learned dynamics.
-In~\cite{MJ:18}, the CLF-CBF QP is transformed into another QP to account for worst-case uncertainty bounds.
-However, imperfect knowledge of the system dynamics or safety constraints transforms the affine-in-the-input inequalities arising from CBFs and CLFs into second-order cone constraints (SOCCs).
-The papers~\cite{FC-JJC-BZ-CJT-KS:21,FC-JJC-BZ-CJT-KS:21-acc} leverage Gaussian Processes (GPs) to learn the system dynamics from data and show that the mean and variance of the estimated GP can be used to formulate two SOCCs whose pointwise satisfaction implies safe stabilization of the true system with a prescribed probability.
+For a particular class of uncertainties,~\cite{MJ:18} shows that the robust control design problem can still be posed as a QP.
+However, imperfect knowledge of the system dynamics or safety constraints often transforms the affine-in-the-input inequalities arising from CBFs and CLFs into second-order cone constraints (SOCCs).
+The papers~\citep{FC-JJC-BZ-CJT-KS:21,FC-JJC-BZ-CJT-KS:21-acc} leverage Gaussian Processes (GPs) to learn the system dynamics from data and show that the mean and variance of the estimated GP can be used to formulate two SOCCs whose pointwise satisfaction implies safe stabilization of the true system with a prescribed probability.
 However, during the control design stage, the SOCC associated to stability is relaxed and hence the resulting controller does not have stability guarantees.
-In the case where worst-case error bounds for the dynamics and the CBF are known,~\cite{KL-VD-ML-JC-NA:22-ral,KL-CQ-JC-NA:21-ral} show how the satisfaction of two SOCCs can yield a safe stabilizing controller valid for all models consistent with these error bounds.~\cite{KL-YY-JC-NA:22-arxiv} uses the framework of distributionally robust optimization to formulate a second-order convex program that achieves safe stabilization for systems where only a finite set of model parametric uncertainty samples are available.
-However, these works lack guarantees on the simultaneous feasibility of these SOCCs and the regularity of controllers satisfying them.
-Hence, the resulting controllers might be undefined in practice, resulting in unsafe, unstable, or discontinuous behaviors.
-Our work also relies on techniques to design CLFs without an accurate model of the system.
-For instance, for polynomial systems with uncertainty,~\cite{AAA-AM:16} uses sum-of-squares techniques to find robust Lyapunov functions based on known error bounds.
-Alternatively,~\cite{AJT-VDD-HML-YY-ADA:19} describes a method that only requires knowledge of the degree of actuation.
-Finally, the papers~\cite{VD-MJK-MF-NA:21,FC-JJC-WJ-BZ-CJT-KS:22} utilize online data to improve the estimates of the dynamics and synthesize (also via SOCCs) less conservative controllers.
+In the case where worst-case error bounds for the dynamics and the CBF are known,~\citep{KL-VD-ML-JC-NA:22-ral,KL-CQ-JC-NA:21-ral} show how the satisfaction of two SOCCs can yield a safe stabilizing controller valid for all models consistent with these error bounds.~\citep{KL-YY-JC-NA:23-acc} use the framework of distributionally robust optimization to formulate a second-order convex program that achieves safe stabilization for systems with parametric uncertainty with a finite number of samples.
+Critically, as opposed to the uncertainty-free case, where conditions for the simultaneous satisfaction of the CLF and CBF conditions are available, cf.~\citep{PM-JC:23-csl}, these works lack guarantees on the simultaneous feasibility of these SOCCs and the regularity of controllers satisfying them.
+As a result, the proposed controllers might be undefined in practice, resulting in deadlock or unsafe, unstable, or discontinuous system behaviors.
+The identification of conditions under which feasibility guarantees hold is precisely the main subject of this paper.
+Finally, the papers~\citep{VD-MJK-MF-NA:23,FC-JJC-WJ-BZ-CJT-KS:22} utilize online data to improve the estimates of the dynamics and synthesize (also via SOCCs) less conservative controllers.